Key Takeaway

 Drug interactions occur through several mechanisms: receptor competition, enzyme competition, altered absorption, or pharmacodynamic overlap.
 None of these apply to GHK-Cu and semaglutide.

-GHK-Cu does not bind to any receptor in the traditional sense.
+GHK-Cu doesn't bind to any receptor in the traditional sense.
 It functions as a signaling molecule that modulates gene expression, primarily affecting genes related to collagen synthesis, antioxidant defense, and inflammation.
 Semaglutide binds to GLP-1 receptors in the brain, pancreas, and gastrointestinal tract.
 These are two entirely separate biological domains.

 No Metabolic Competition